uvarc/rc-learning/content/notes/gpu/index.md

 - *Running a GPU program on two GPU devices will be twice as fast as running it on one.*
     Again, this depends on whether your program can run on multiple GPU devices and the computation intensity.
 - *GPU acceleration only applies to data science and machine/deep learning.*
     Many scientific codes are making use of GPU acceleration: VASP, QuantumEspresso, GROMACS, ...
+See [here](https://www.nvidia.com/en-us/gpu-accelerated-applications/) for a full list.

 # GPUs on Rivanna

-Go to https://www.rc.virginia.edu/userinfo/rivanna/overview/#system-details and click on "Hardware Configuration".
+Go to [this page](https://www.rc.virginia.edu/userinfo/rivanna/overview/#system-details) and click on "Hardware Configuration".
 GPUs are indicated by "GPU" under the specialty hardware column.

 Command to check the current status of GPU nodes: